abhitejdivi5/Ab-s-Analog-and-Mixed-signal/2. ADC Design/D-flipflop.md

 With Regards,
 **Abhitej Divi**

-This project involves designing a **D Flip-Flop** to reliably store 1ns input data on the rising clock edge and maintain stability during the hold phase.
+This project involves designing a **D Flip-Flop** to reliably store input data on the rising clock edge and maintain stability during the hold phase.
 The design also includes a reset feature to initialize the output.

 ---

 ## 1. Design Requirements

 A) Technology: **TSMC 180 nm process**
-B) Supply Voltage: V<sub>dd</sub> = 1.8
+B) Supply Voltage: V<sub>dd</sub> = 1.8 \
-D) Functionality: Must latch the input \( D \) on the clock edge and hold it until the next triggering edge, with reset control
+D) Functionality: Must latch the input (D) on the clock edge and hold it until the next triggering edge, with reset control

 ---